oss-slu/cybersecurity_activity/CorrectHorseBatteryStapler/README.md

 - Create animated "hacking" simulation
 - Add sound effects for different strength levels
 - Build a password manager interface concept
+## conclusion
+- thi is the last part of the code
+-see you again